-On July 30, 2001, Pirelli announced its intention to sell its energy cables business along with certain other businesses.
-While we expect to continue a strategic alliance with any acquirer of this energy cables business, we cannot assure you that any relationship will continue on the same terms as our current relationship with Pirelli.
-We also cannot assess how Pirelli's sale of this business will impact our ability to successfully produce and market HTS wire for cable.
+In the past, Pirelli announced it may sell its energy cables business along with certain other businesses.
+Pirelli has informed us that they have decided they will not sell their energy cables business under current business conditions.
+While it cannot be assured any transaction will or will not occur, and we expect to continue a strategic alliance with any acquirer of this energy cables business, we cannot assure you that our strategic relationship with and funding commitments from Pirelli will continue on their current terms.
+We also cannot assess how Pirelli's potential sale of this business would impact our ability to successfully produce and market HTS wire for cable.